elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 The main limitations were imposed by the HCI department which did not allow surveys to be taken from those other than immediate family members or UCL CS students.
 Fortunately, in the case of the Industrial Exchange Network, UCL Computer Science students account for a high percentage of users.
 Had more time and leniency been given for user research, a broader audience could have been surveyed resulting in a more in-depth study of user requirements.
 Having a budget to dedicate to research could have also helped to obtain more statistically significant results.
 For example, questionnaires could have been sponsored to attract a larger public to complete them.

-## Users and personas
+## Personas for Users

 Based on client specification and demographics research, 5 personas were created to gain understanding of the end user of the product.
 The two main user categories that were focused on were: ​

-• Technology industry employees: ​
+*Technology industry employees:*​

 - Digital Native Users who have got strong tech background​
 - Look for a business opportunity​
 - High expectations from design and quality of website​
 - The platform has to appear professional for them to be incentivised to join IXN​.

 The main design principles were considered for this specific persona were: ​
 consistency: essential for a professional looking website​